nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The sequence diagram presented below depicts the interaction between the components for running the command, `watchlist -n NewAnime`.
 > :memo: The sequence diagram shows the interaction from step 2 onward.

-> :memo: The other options (`-l`, `-s`, `-d`) follow a similar process, only the list and select option does not interact with `StorageManager` as they do not modify the watchlist list.
+> :memo: The other parameters (list, select, and delete) follows a similar process, only the list and the select parameter does not interact with the `StorageManager` since they do not modify the watchlist data.

 ![WatchlistCommand Create Watchlist Sequence Diagram](images/WatchlistCommand-CreateWatchlist-Sequence-Diagram.png)